ShowVoc System Administration Manual

 Configuring ShowVoc and GraphDB for large quantities of data

-When large quantities of data (hundreds of megabytes if not gigabytes) are being loaded, Semantic Turkey (the RDF management platform behind VB) might require higher memory settings in order to work properly.
+When large quantities of data (hundreds of megabytes if not gigabytes) are being loaded, Semantic Turkey (the RDF management platform behind SV) might require higher memory settings in order to work properly.

 The following environment variables can be setup for improving performance with large quantities of data: